HB-JK/immanuel-digital-corner/README.md

 - [ ] Website (In Progress)
 - [ ] android (Soon)

+## Development
+### Infrastructure
+- Git for code management
+- GitHub for project management
+- Discord for discussions

 ## About
 The Immanuel Digital Corner application was formed on the creative ideas of 12th grade TKJ 3 from Immanuel 1 Pontianak Christian Vocational High School.